-As I already said in the beginning, the harvest date is the day when the olives were harvested from the tree, and the oil was made from them.
+The harvest date is the day when the olives are harvested from the tree, and the oil is made from them.

 All the “serious “manufacturers of olive oil will always put the “harvest date” tag on their bottles so that you know the exact time when the olives were picked.